Part II: How Can We Mitigate Opioid Prescribing Risk For the Good of the Patient...And the Practice?

 The answer is education.
 The Medical Board and the CDC provide many detailed topic recommendations with supporting research rationales that clearly describe the patient need and benefit.
 Despite all of this available information, we have found that practices do not spend the time educating patients about basic issues like informed consent, opioid harms and risks, and alternative treatments, just to name a few.
 The reason is always the same, "I just don't have the time."
-As a result, the resulting lack of clinical documentation is a clear risk.
+As a result, the concomitant lack of clinical documentation is a clear risk.

 Want to generate more revenue than you can from most procedures, contain the risk, and address some key prescribing guideline compliance issues?
 Group education is the tool.